Tom Shippey, ‘Translations and scholarly editions of medieval texts

 Sir Gawain and the Green Knight

-[See also our other article by Tom Shippey on the anthology The Monsters and the Critics, which discusses among others J.R.R.
-Tolkien’s lecture on Sir Gawain and the Green Knight given in Glasgow on April 1953]
+[See also the other article by Tom Shippey on the anthology The Monsters and the Critics, which discusses Tolkien’s lecture on Sir Gawain and the Green Knight given in Glasgow in April 1953.]

 The edition which made his name, and secured his Oxford Chair, was Sir Gawain and the Green Knight, which Tolkien co-edited in 1925 with his Leeds colleague, E.V.
 Gordon.
 Sir Gawain survives in only one manuscript, and was little known until Tolkien and Gordon brought out their ground-breaking edition.

 No-one can now tell what part the two collaborators played, but the distinctive feature of the edition is something Tolkien probably carried over from his earlier work with Kenneth Sisam.
 In the Gawain edition, every word in the poem is not only glossed (i.e. given a meaning), it is also provided with an etymology, explaining which language it derived from, Old English, Old Norse, Anglo-Norman.

 One of the difficulties of the poem is indeed its strongly mixed dialect, far removed from what would become standard English, with many distinctively northern elements, but also a good deal of specialized upper-class vocabulary derived from French.
 The northern elements often survived into the present day (like riddles and proverbs and fairy tales) only in demotic English, and the poem’s combination of perfect social confidence with completely non-standard dialect is especially appealing.